Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

-By studying O-type stars in the Milky Way \citep{mahy:2015,markova:2018} and in the Large Magellanic Cloud (Bestenlehner et al., in preparation) it was found that stars more massive than $\sim 35\,\msun$ show a positive mass-discrepancy ($M_{\rm spec} - M_{\rm evo} > 0$), i.e., their spectroscopic masses are systematically larger than their evolutionary masses. \cite{markova:2018} proposed a possible explanation for the evolved and not too massive stars (up to $\sim 50\,\msun$) in terms of overestimated mass-loss rates in evolutionary models based on the widely used prescriptions by \cite{vink:2000,vink:2001}.
-If the mass-loss rates based on these prescriptions are too large, these stars have actually lost less mass than predicted by such evolutionary models.
-However, \cite{higgins:2019} were only able to reproduce the dynamical masses of the eclipsing spectroscopic double-lined O supergiant system HD\,166734 based on its characteristics in \cite{mahy:2017} when considering large convective core overshooting along with a higher than usual mass-loss rate and more internal mixing, leaving the mass discrepancy for the most massive stars unsolved.
+By studying O-type stars in the Milky Way \citep{mahy:2015,markova:2018} and in the Large Magellanic Cloud \citep{Bestenlehner:2020} it was found that stars more massive than $\sim 35\,\msun$ show a positive mass-discrepancy ($M_{\rm spec} - M_{\rm evo} > 0$), i.e., their spectroscopic masses are systematically larger than their evolutionary masses. \cite{markova:2018} proposed a possible explanation for the evolved and not too massive stars (up to $\sim 50\,\msun$) in terms of overestimated mass-loss rates in evolutionary models based on the widely used prescriptions by \cite{vink:2000,vink:2001}.
+If the mass-loss rates based on these prescriptions are too large, these stars have actually lost less mass than predicted by those evolutionary models.
+However, \cite{higgins:2019} were only able to reproduce the dynamical masses and chemical composition of the eclipsing spectroscopic double-lined O supergiant system HD\,166734 \citep{mahy:2017} when considering similar mass-loss rates to \cite{vink:2000,vink:2001}, increased convective core overshooting and rotational mixing. \cite{Bestenlehner:2020} investigated in detail the systematics in the determination of spectroscopic and evolutionary masses which can only partially explain the observed discrepancy.
+Larger convective core overshooting parameters, enhanced mixing due to rotation or binary mass transfer would lead to even lower evolutionary masses and widen the divergence leaving the mass discrepancy for the most massive stars unsolved.